-- Mass, beam, truss, spring, damper, 2D, 3D, gasket and connector elements, - Local systems and transformations, - Various coupling conditions, - Anisotropic and temperature-dependent material data, - Gasket properties and material data, - Many specifications for contact modeling, - Heat convection and radiation, - Static loads and boundary conditions, also centrifugal and inertia loads, - Complete load history description of supported analysis procedures, - Dynamic load definitions with real and imaginary parts.
+- Mass, beam, truss, spring, damper, 2D, 3D, gasket and connector elements, - Local systems and transformations, - Various coupling conditions, - Anisotropic and temperature-dependent material data, - Gasket properties and material data, - Many specifications for contact modeling, - Heat convection and radiation, - Static loads and boundary conditions, also centrifugal and inertia loads, - Complete load history description of supported analysis procedures, - Dynamic load definitions with real and imaginary parts. - Support of connector actuation definitions.

 For immediate visualization and inspection, VisPER can be used to read ABAQUS input file.
-In case of missing or not translated modeling features, Vis-PER may be also be used to complete the PERMAS model.
+In case of missing or not translated modeling features, VisPER may be also be used to complete the PERMAS model.

-PERMAS-CCL - MpCCI Coupling
+PERMAS-CCL - MpCCl Coupling

-The integration of the coupling library MpCCI allows the coupling of PERMAS with CFD software systems as described in MpCCI section on page 64.
+The integration of the coupling library MpCCI allows the coupling of PERMAS with CFD software systems as described in MpCCI section on page 69.